mongolar/mongolar/README.md

+## Note:  Mongolar is going under major revisions to make it a microservice framework, utilizing Etcd and NSQ.

 #Mongolar

 Mongolar is a AngularJS driven scalable Content Management System written in AngularJS and Go with MongoDB as a backend.